Freezing operators in representation theory of quantum loop algebras: Introduction

 \subsection{Acknowledgments}

-The authors thank Myungho Kim for answering a question on the references.
-The first named author appreciates the hospitality of Beijing Normal University during his visit in June 2025, where a part of this work was done.
+The authors thank Myungho Kim for answering a question on the references. { They also thank Feifei Li for pointing out an error in an earlier remark, which leads to Remark \ref{rem:fold}.} The first named author appreciates the hospitality of Beijing Normal University during his visit in June 2025, where a part of this work was done.
 The research of the first named author was supported by JSPS KAKENHI Grant No.\ JP23K12955.